nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `unfocus`
 * Alternatively, you can exit focus mode by clicking on the button shown [here](#enter-focus-mode-focus).

-### Automated Data Backup
+## Automated Data Backup

 On each launch of TA-Assist, if the save data loads without error, a backup of the save data is made and saved to `data/taassist.json.bak`.

-In the event that you need to revert a catastrophic change, you may simply quit the app and overwrite `data/taassist.json` with the backup file.
+If you need to revert a catastrophic change, you may simply quit the app and overwrite `data/taassist.json` with the backup file.

 {% include important.html content="